victor-explore/victor-explore.github.io/content/posts/ADRL/17 - Denoising Diffusion Probabilistic Models (DDPM) - part 2.md

+---
-# Denoising Diffusion Probabilistic Models (DDPM) - part 2
+title: "Denoising Diffusion Probabilistic Models (DDPM) - part 2"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

 We were using latent variables $X_t$ to model the data as: